founderlab/fl-admin/readme.md

     actionType: `${ACTION_PREFIX}${upper(Model)}`,            // Redux action naming scheme to use

-    readOnlyFields: ['createdDate'],                          // List of fields that shouldn't be edited }
+    readOnlyFields: ['createdDate'],                          // List of fields that shouldn't be edited

+    ListComponent,                                            // Specify your own component for the list page CreateComponent,                                          // Specify your own component for the create page DetailComponent,                                          // Specify your own component for the detail page }
 ```